Fake Internal Email Alert – Impersonated Domain

-I’ve obviously block this fake domain in the SPAM filter but i’m not sure what else we can really do.
-Block 100’s (1000’s?) of potentially close domain matches ?
-Did i mention they have a long domain name ?
+I’ve obviously blocked this fake domain in the SPAM filter but I’m not sure what else we can really do.
+Block 100’s (1000’s?) of potentially close domain matches?
+Did I mention they have a long domain name?

 Please let me know in the comments below